ehocdet/libvmod-dyncounters/README.rst

 Description
 	Create a head of dynamique counters.
 The object name is the prefix of all counter names attached to the head.
+He appears as such in varnishstat, at the same level as MGT, MAIN, VBE, ...
 	The head and its counters persist between VCLs until a VCL has vcl_init the object.

 Example
 	new DYNC = dyncounters.head();